FlorVegaCastillo/florvegacastillo.github.io/content/authors/admin/_index.md

       - Formalized institutional cooperation agreements with other nonprofit organizations, schools, and student organizations.
       - Facilitated the creation of all materials used in the workshops as well as performed as a speaker for such events for Peruvian teenagers aged 14-17.
       - Promoted all social media and local press activities and served as a spokesperson in interviews.
-  - position: Communications Analyst - Public Relations and Affairs Office
+  - position: Communications Analyst (Public Relations and Affairs Office)
     company_name: INICTEL-UNI - Telecommunications Research and Training National Institute
     company_url: 'https://www.gob.pe/inictel-uni'
     company_logo: ''